Organization of the Office

 Scott Fichtner, Chief Deputy District Attorney

-Harold J. Crosby, Management Services Administrator
+Harold J. Crosby, Director of Fiscal and Administrative Services

 This division is responsible for fiscal management, facility management, computer support, and training.
 The Chief Deputy also has responsibility for Sexually Violent Predator (SVP) commitments, Major & Real Estate Fraud, the Witness Coordination Unit, and serves on the advisory board for the Delta Regional Auto Theft Task Force (Delta RATT).

-CRIMINAL TRIAL DIVISION
+CRIMINAL TRIAL DIVISION / BRANCH OFFICE OPERATIONS

-Michael J. Mulvihill, Supervising Deputy District Attorney
+Michael J. Mulvihill, Chief Deputy District Attorney

 Felony Trial Unit